da-the-dev/obsidian-notes/Differential equations/Higher order constant coefficient homogeneous equatuion.md

 Once all particular solutions are obtained, we can formulate a general solution.
 ## Cases for characteristic polynomial
 ### Repeated roots
-In this case, the fundamental set of solution for
+In this case, the fundamental set of solutions for
 $$
 (r-a)^{m}=0
 $$